What’s with the name?

 Is there a mobile device remote application?

 Yes.
 The SD-Remote companion Android application is available.
-The Scorpio, 888, and 833 connect via USB to Android tablets, providing robust data interconnect and device charging with a single cable.
+The Scorpio, 888, and 833 connect via USB or Bluetooth LE to Android tablets.
+USB provides robust data interconnect and device charging with a single cable.
 The app offers a large display for metering and timecode, scene, take and note editing, track arming, soloing, muting, transport control, and more.
 The app conveniently allows you to manage and create sound reports and email a CSV and/or PDF.

 What are the minimum Android requirements to run the SD-Remote app?